MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/akscapacityerror.md

 ### Solution 2: Try deploying a cluster that has different settings

 The underlays that host the AKS control planes have different allocation reservations.
-Therefore, the underlays for public AKS clusters might have more capacity than the overlays for private clusters.
+Therefore, AKS might have more capacity for public clusters than for private clusters.
 If you encounter the `AKSCapacityError` error when you try to create a private cluster, try to create a public cluster instead.

 ### Solution 3: Use an Azure Enterprise subscription